tobyweston/blog/source/_posts/2015-08-28-pair-tests-dont-work.md

 When you ask a candidate to solve a problem, however trivial you might think it is, you're basically asking for them to come up with a solution in thrirty seconds.
 That's not how I work in my day job.

 I'll chew over a problem, try one or two things, roll back, have another go.
 I think about what I'm trying to do and that might take me a mintue.
 I don't hack the first thing that comes into my head.
 As an example, I did a pair test at ITV recently.
-They asked to solve the [Shopping Basket Problem]().
-I floundered when I was on the spot but had another go later.
-At home, I spent an hour or so and came up with something I was really please with, including an elegant way to mixin offer types to items;
+They asked me to solve the [Shopping Basket Problem]().
+I floundered when I put was on the spot but had another go later.
+At home, I spent an hour or so and came up with something I was really pleased with, including an elegant way to mixin offers to shoppinh items;

     case object Banana extends Fruit(51) with ThreeForTwo case object Apple extends Fruit(12) with TwoForOne case object Pineapple extends Fruit(95)

-### An Example

 ## Not Objective

 There is often no clear yes or no result to a pair test.
+Because of the stressful nature, you can't be sure you're getting the best out of candidates.
+People often don't take this into account and assume the simulation was realistic.
 Best case scenario: someone flys through the exercise and gets everything "right".
 Are they an easy hire?
 Is there more to them?
-Because of the stressful nature, you can't be sure you're getting the best out of a candidate but people often don't take that into account and assume the simulation for realistic in all meaningful dimensions.

 > In my recent round of recruitment, we offered four roles and each of them bsaically messed up the pair test.
-Each of them paniced or went off in a weird direction in a moment of panic.
+Each of them paniced or went off in a weird direction in a moment of stress.
 There's no coming back for the candidate when that happens.
 I'm hugely proud that we understood things enough to factor in other aspects and still offer on what otherwise would have been seen as a "fail".

 ## A Better Way

 ## Summary